viperML/neohome/src/content/blog/no-home-manager/index.md

 On a personal note, I am also concerned about HM modules, that could be factored out.
 For example, is configuring GNOME declaratively through `dconf`, something that should be [deeply integrated](https://github.com/nix-community/home-manager/blob/master/modules/misc/dconf.nix) into HM.
-Couldn't this be factored out into an standalone project, and just having Nix as a *layer on top*?
+Couldn't this be factored out into a standalone project, and just having Nix as a *layer on top*?
 The same can be said for the [sops-nix HM module](https://github.com/Mic92/sops-nix/blob/master/modules/home-manager/sops.nix), or many others.

 And my final reflection: from time to time, we hear about the dangers of [supply